MarceloSpessoto/MarceloSpessoto.github.io/_posts/2026-08-24-kernel-mentorship.md

 # Next steps

-Learning "how to do kernel code" was not the main aspect of the mentorship for me.
-Instead, the biggest impact it left on me, was to guide me on my journey to insert myself on the community and get things to do and contribute to.
+Learning “how to do kernel code” was not the main aspect of the mentorship for me.
+Instead, the biggest impact it left on me was to guide me on my journey to insert myself into the community and get things to do and contribute to.

 I will probably start a personal project to refactor the net selftests.
-The other flow label test suite `ipv6_flowlabel.c` would also be greatly improved with a harness migration, leading to the removal of the `ipvv6_flowlabel.sh` script.
+The other flow label test suite, `ipv6_flowlabel.c`, would also be greatly improved with a harness migration, leading to the removal of the `ipv6_flowlabel.sh` script.
 I believe many other files can be adapted to the harness structure and have their test coverage reviewed.
 This experience showed me that a good and active subsystem may present hidden technical debt, and this is the case for net tests.

-Alongside the test coverage changes, I will also be trying to get a syzbot issue addressed in the next future.
+Alongside the test coverage changes, I will also be trying to get a syzbot issue addressed in the near future.